Bidirectional Push Notifications for Large Message Payloads

-Push notifications enable you to send updates, alerts and new content to mobile devices even if that mobile device is offline.
-However, when it comes to building a push notification system for your application, unfortunately (for development sake), there’s not one universal smart phone with a universal operating system.
-Users have a wide variety of devices, running on a wide variety of operating systems, in a wide variety of environments.
+Push notifications enable you to send updates, alerts, and new content to mobile devices even if that mobile device is offline.
+However, when building a mobile push notification system for your application, unfortunately (for development's sake), there’s not one universal smartphone with a universal operating system.
+Users have a wide variety of devices running on a wide variety of operating systems in a wide variety of environments.
 As a result, developers need a more powerful way to utilize notification services across every mobile device.

 - Delivery to any mobile device (including Android and iOS) using standard PubNub Publish/Subscribe APIs.

 - Delivery to iOS devices via Apple Push Notification service.

 - Delivery to Android devices via Google Cloud Messaging service.